Page Content

 To be eligible to apply for the internship, you must have:

-• An advanced degree from an accredited college or university, with a major in nutrition, food science, or dietetics that meets Accreditation Council for Education in Nutrition and Dietetics (ACEND) requirements.
-Effective Jan.
-1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
+• A bachelor's degree from an accredited college or university with a major in nutrition and food science or dietetics that meets the Accreditation Council for Education in Nutrition and Dietetics (ACEND) approved coursework requirements.

 Non-U.S. citizen applicants